 As with other types of personal injury claims, there is a statute of limitations on dog bite lawsuits in Florida.
-The deadline to file your claim is four years from the date of the attack/injury.
-There are very few exceptions and, in most cases, if you fail to file a lawsuit within four years, you will lose your right to recover compensation.
+For injuries that occurred after March 24, 2023, victims have two years from the date of attack/injury to file a civil lawsuit.
+For injuries that occurred before March 24, 2023, victims have four years from the date of their injury to file a civil lawsuit.
+There are very few exceptions and, in most cases, if you fail to file a lawsuit within the allowed period, you will lose your right to recover compensation.

 The sooner you reach out to our Orlando dog bite lawyers, the better.
 When you hire our firm, we will immediately begin gathering evidence and putting together a powerful case that outlines the full extent of your damages, including your current and future medical expenses, pain and suffering, lost wages, and more.
 At NeJame Law, we fight for maximum compensation for our clients, all while providing the attentive, personalized support they need and deserve.